renaissance-publishing/renaissance/content/chapters/26-items.md

 Some armors provide protection at the cost of impairing movement, whether by virtue of being heavy, or rigid, or awkwardly placed; these armors have the **Cumbersome** tag.
 (The exact penalty or penalties will be listed separately.)

-Most armors are assumed to represent a complete suit of armor of a consistent construction—for example, a whole suit of plate, including helmets, gauntlets and grieves, or an entire coat of mail, covering a user to the thigh and including sleeves.
+Most armors are assumed to represent a complete suit of armor of a consistent construction — for example, a whole suit of plate, including helmets, gauntlets and grieves, or an entire coat of mail, covering a user to the thigh and including sleeves.
 Some armor, however, consist of different components, such as pairing plate at the arms and legs with a brigandine chest-piece.
 These armors have the **Composite** tag.